-There are four possible ways of submission of research proposals: Standard Proposal (S), Fast Track Acess (FTA), Long-Term Proposal (LTP) and Internal Proposal (I).
+There are four possible types of research proposal submission: Standard Proposal (S), Fast Track Access (FTA), Long Term Proposal (LTP) and Internal Proposals (I).

 If approved, the user performs the experiment and produce an experimental report.
 Results published using the data obtained in LNLS should acknowledge the use of the beamlines and provide a copy of the paper or thesis for administration of the LNLS.

 Users of Brazil and Latin America can receive funding for the implementation of their experiments.